-The quickstart guide runs through the basics of creating subscriptions in Stripe, but the built-in flexibility allows for nearly limitless variations on the subscriptions you make:
+The Billing Quickstart guide runs through the basics of creating subscriptions, via the Stripe API.
+However, Stripe Billing’s built-in flexibility allows for nearly limitless subscription variations that match your customers’ needs.
+As examples, you can create subscriptions that:

 - Add one-time costs